 Last night, Brian Reitz, the corporate human resources manager at CLEAN, threw out the first pitch at the Cardinal’s game at Busch Stadium in St. Louis!
 It was American Heart Association Night at the Ballpark, and Brian and CLEAN were being recognized for their fundraising efforts during the Metro St. Louis Heart Walk in the spring.
+Check out his performance here!

 Back in May, CLEAN raised over $13,000 during the Heart Walk as part of the Executives with Heart Campaign.
 CLEAN has done fundraising for the American Heart Association for years, and all employees participate.